The Italian Secretary, 20 Years On – Part Three

 The Angel of Darkness, Chapter 33

 Why, then, did Caleb decide to write a tale centered on other-worldly subject matter for his contribution to the Holmes legacy?
 As it turns out, the idea was not his at all.
-In the afterword of The Italian Secretary, the U.S. representative to the Conan Doyle Estate, Jon Lellenberg, explained that he and co-editors Daniel Stashower and Martin Greenberg had decided to commission a set of short stories for a new collection, Ghosts of Baker Street, in which Holmes would be brought face-to-face with the paranormal.
+In the afterword of The Italian Secretary, the U.S. representative to the Conan Doyle Estate, Jon Lellenberg, explained that he and co-editors Daniel Stashower and Martin Greenberg had decided to commission a set of short stories for a new collection, Ghosts in Baker Street, in which Holmes would be brought face-to-face with the paranormal.
 Lellenberg acknowledged feeling some misgiving at the decision.
 After all, ghosts are “non-canonical,” and he was not at all sure that Conan Doyle would approve.
 Nevertheless, there is no denying that the detective’s most famous adventure was about a spectral canine; and so, with The Hound of the Baskervilles providing “excuse and inspiration,” he gave permission to proceed.
 This, however, doesn’t explain why Caleb agreed to contribute.

 The Sherlock Holmes Companion: An Elementary Guide